liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/04-overrides/module-jsp-override.markdown

 The Module JSP Override sample conveys how to override an application's JSP by leveraging OSGi fragment modules.
-This is not the recommended practice for overriding JSPs in @product-ver@.
-See the
+This is not the recommended practice for overriding JSPs in @sharepoint-ver@.
+See the [Customizing JSPs](/docs/7-2/customization/-/knowledge_base/c/customizing-jsps) article for better options.
-[Customizing JSPs](/docs/7-2/customization/-/knowledge_base/c/customizing-jsps)
-article for better options.